Research | Baycrest

 BRAVO TeamDr.
 Nicole Anderson & Syrelle Bernstein in Singapore

 BRAVO represents a novel opportunity to participate in a valuable research study and to give back and help others at the same time.
-This partnership between research and volunteer services, will involve 200 retirees doing volunteer work at Baycrest.
+This partnership between research and volunteer services, involves more than 100 retirees doing volunteer work at Baycrest.

 "The long-term objective of the BRAVO study is to see if volunteering is an intervention that has a protective effect against dementia" says Baycrest senior scientist and clinical neuropsychologist, Dr. Nicole Anderson, who is leading the study.